asparagusfox/linux-stuff/readme.md

-on github until I can host a website or something
+on github until I can host files